trivago/gollum/docs/examples/consumer.rst

 **TickerControlLoop**
   Gives you an additional callback that is triggered in regular intervals.

-Both loops only cover the handling of control messages and are blocking.
+Both loops only cover control message handling and are blocking calls.
-As of their blocking nature you will probably spawn a separate go routine handling your messages when using these loops.
+As of their blocking nature you will probably want to spawn a separate go routine handling incoming messages when using these loops.
 A typical consume function will look like this:

 .. code-block:: go